 Finding a Job

 Students are responsible for finding their own jobs.
-To do this, you can either look for postings on the Jobs on Campus listing or the Off-Campus Federal Work Study Jobs listing.
+To do this, you can either look for on-campus postings through Handshake or the Off-Campus Federal Work Study Jobs listing.
 You can also go to the department in which you are interested in working for and talk directly with them.
-The major student employers include Dining Services, Frost Library, Mead Art Museum, Post Office, Campus Police, Athletic Department, Admission Office, Alumni Office, Music Library, Career Center, and many of the academic offices.
+The major student employers include Dining Services, Frost Library, Mead Art Museum, Post Office, Campus Police, Athletic Department, Admission Office, Alumni Office, Music Library, and many of the academic offices.

-The 2014 W-4 Employee's Withholding Allowance Certificate, directs Amherst College to withhold the correct Federal income tax from your pay.
+The W-4 Employee's Withholding Allowance Certificate directs Amherst College to withhold the correct Federal income tax from your pay.
 Please be aware of the federal income tax withholding rules as they may apply to your situation.
-A "single" student who had no federal income tax liability in 2013 and whose total earnings for 2014 will be less than $6,200 (or $10,000, if no one else is eligible to claim him or her as a dependent for income tax purposes) may claim "exempt" status.
-However, if such a student has more than $350 in unearned income (e.g., interest or dividend income), he or she may not claim "exempt" status if total income from all sources will exceed $1000 for the calendar year.
+A "single" student who had no federal income tax liability in 2019 and whose total earnings for 2020 will be less than $12,400 may claim "exemption" status (meaning you do not need the College to deduct federal withholding from your paycheck).

-♦NOTE♦ You must re-file a W-4 Form annually to claim "exempt" status.
+NOTE — You must re-file a W-4 Form annually to claim "exempt" status as it expires on February 15th of each calendar year.

 Student employees who qualify for "exempt" status will have nothing withheld from their earnings for federal and state income taxes.

-If a student does not receive a paycheck (or direct deposit stub), or has a problem with his/her check, they should speak directly to the Student Payroll Bookkeeper in the Comptroller's Office.
+If a student does not receive a paycheck (or direct deposit notification), or has a problem with a payment, they should contact Rachel Robinson, Payroll Specialist in Shared Services at firstname.lastname@example.org.

-The Student Payroll Office strongly encourages you to take advantage of the FREE direct deposit service available to all employees.
-Students who chose this option will not have to worry about lost or stolen checks.
+The Payroll Office strongly encourages you to take advantage of the FREE direct deposit service available to all employees.
+Students who choose this option will not have to worry about lost or stolen checks.
 You do not need to have a local bank account to take advantage of direct deposit.
-Students who have direct deposit will receive a pay check stub detailing their earnings and withholdings.
+Students who have direct deposit set-up will be able to view their earnings and withholding information via AC Data.
+For more information on the process, please visit Direct Deposit.
 Funds will be electronically transferred to a bank account of your choice at the opening of business on each bi-weekly payday.
-The Direct Deposit Fact Sheet will explain the process.
-The Student Direct Deposit Form should be completed and signed and returned to Student Payroll/Comptroller's Office, 2nd Floor of College Hall or to the Office of Financial Aid, B-5 Converse Hall.

 If You Exceed the Authorized Level

-If you earn more than your authorized level, you should contact the Office of Financial Aid so that we may determine whether your earnings authorization can be increased.
-Except in the instance of off-campus Work-Study positions, you may continue working beyond the authorized level.
+You may continue to work beyond the authorized amount in your Financial Aid Award, except in the instance of an off-campus Work-Study position, where you will need to contact the office to inquire about additional eligibility.
 You should note, however, that earnings in excess of the authorized level must be reported as "non-need-based" earnings in financial aid applications for the following academic year.
-In most cases a modest amount of earnings in excess of the authorized limit will not affect the subsequent year's financial aid.
-Larger earnings amounts may result in an expected "student income contribution" that is greater than the amount normally expected from a student's non-need-based earnings (currently $750 to $1,600 for first-year students and $1,100 to $1,800 for sophomores, juniors, and seniors - typically derived from summer employment).
+In most cases, a modest amount of earnings in excess of the authorized limit will not affect the subsequent year's financial aid.
+Larger earnings amounts may result in an expected "student income contribution" that is greater than the amount normally expected from a student's non-need-based earnings (currently $1,000 to $2,000 for first-year students and $1,300 to $2,200 for sophomores, juniors, and seniors - typically derived from summer employment).

 If you accept a job on campus, in most cases you are making a commitment to work for at least a full semester.
 The following is expected of all student employees.